JuandeReiset/Tesla-Games/README.md

 ## Install
 Donwload the Repository to your computer either by downloading the zip or git cloning.

 If you just want the playable (no source code), the zip file "gameReleaseExe.zip" contains a built executable.
-Simply download this file, unzip it and run the exe file contained wihtin the folder
+Simply download this file, unzip it and run the exe file contained within the folder

 ## Usage